Mount Adams (Washington): Exploration

 Claude Ewing Rusk, a local settler and mountaineer, was one of those most familiar with Adams and he was instrumental in many of the names given to places around the mountain.
 In 1890, he, his mother Josie, and his sister Leah completed a circuit of the mountain and explored, to some extent, all ten of its principle glaciers.
 This was the first recorded circuit of Adams by a woman and likely the first recorded circuit by anyone.
 While they were on the east side, they named Avalanche Valley.
 Later, in 1897, after they had completed an ascent of Adams, they went to the Ridge of Wonders and his mother, awestruck by the scene, named it as such.

-No detailed descriptions of Adams or its glaciers existed until Professor William Denison Lyman and Horace S. Lyman published descriptions of three of its glaciers and various other features of the southern flanks of the mountain in 1886.
-The White Salmon/Avalanche, Mazama, and Klickitat Glaciers were those described.
-They also postulated Adams to be the source of some of the Columbia River basalt flows.
-They thought that Adams was within what was originally an enormous caldera that was about one hundred miles across.
-The southern boundary of this enormous caldera was the anticline ridge that forms the southern border of the Glenwood Valley.
-Modern geology has since dismissed this theory.
-From information collected on an outing of the Mazamas in 1895, Professor Lyman expanded his descriptions of those three glaciers in 1896.
+No detailed descriptions of Adams or its glaciers existed until Professor William Denison Lyman and Horace S. Lyman published descriptions of the White Salmon/Avalanche, Mazama, and Klickitat Glaciers and various other features of the southern flanks of the mountain in 1886.
 Adams was finally properly surveyed in 1901, when Rusk led noted geologist/glaciologist Harry Fielding Reid to Adams' remote location.
 Reid conducted the first systematic study of the volcano and also named its most significant glaciers, Pinnacle, Adams, Lava, Lyman, and Rusk with suggestions from Rusk.
 He also named Castle Rock (The Castle), Little Mount Adams, and Red Butte.
 Reid noted that it was apparent that the glaciers of Adams had been significantly larger during the Little Ice Age.
 The geologic history of Adams would have to wait another 80 years before it was fully explored.

 On the 1895 Mazamas expedition, the first heliography between several of the peaks of the Cascades was attempted with some success.
 A party on Mount Hood was able to communicate back and forth with the party on Mount Adams, but the parties on Rainier, Baker, Jefferson, and Diamond Peak were not successful, mainly because of dense smoke and logistical problems.

 The first ascent of Mount Adams was in 1854 by Andrew Glenn Aiken, Edward Jay Allen, and Andrew J. Burge.
 While most sources list the aforementioned names, at least one substitutes Colonel Benjamin Franklin Shaw for Andrew Burge.
 Their route was likely up the North Cleaver because that summer they were improving a newly designated military road that passes through Naches Pass, which is to the north of Adams.